ITU-BDSA2024-GROUP10/Chirp/docs/report.md

 ## Architecture — In the small

-Due to the application's size, each layer consists only of a single project, as highlighted in bold. **Chirp.Web** references **Chirp.Infrastructure**, which deviates from the Onion architecture, for two reasons:
+Due to the application's size, each layer consists only of a single project, as highlighted in bold. **Chirp.Web** references **Chirp.Infrastructure**, which deviates from the Onion architecture for two reasons:

 1. **Program.cs** requires it to configure services.